patrickbucher/paedubucher.ch/articles.md/compose-key-on-x.md

 On my Thinkpad, I prefer the PrtSc key, which is placed between AltGr and Ctrl on the right hand side of the Space bar.
-I don't often take screenshots, since the content of my screen is mostly text, which better captured using primary selection.
+I don't often take screenshots, since the content of my screen is mostly text, which is better captured using primary selection.
 (Did I already mention that I use Arch, btw.?)

     setxkbmap us